gunjasal/book-ninja-js/chapter-5.md

 * Even though the execution context stack is an internal JavaScript concept, you can explore it in any JavaScript debugger, where it’s referred to as a call stack.
 Figure 5.7 shows the call stack in Chrome DevTools.

 ## 5.4 Keeping track of identifiers with lexical environments
+* A **lexical environment** is an internal JavaScript engine construct used to keep track of the mapping from identifiers to specific variables.
 ####
 ######